 Protected Titles

-Professional Designations, Professional Titles & Job Titles
+2.1.
+Professional Designations, Protected Titles & Job Titles

 Professional title is the full expression of the title, as it corresponds to the Member’s certificate of registration.